IIIF/website/index.md

 * All sessions will be in English unless otherwise noted

 ## Registration
-Early registration is open now!
-Please register on [Eventbrite](https://www.eventbrite.co.uk/e/2021-iiif-fall-working-meeting-tickets-176398561847.)
+Early registration is open now.
+You can register on [Eventbrite](https://www.eventbrite.co.uk/e/2021-iiif-fall-working-meeting-tickets-176398561847.)

 Questions?
 Email us at <events@iiif.io>.